 It can be made as a vegan drink by using a variety of different nut milks!

-This orange hot chocolate is warm and rich thus making it the perfect treat for cold days.
+This Orange Hot Chocolate with Chaga Powder is warm and rich thus making it the perfect treat for cold days.
 You can drink it without guilt since it doesn't have the additives and extra sugar that hot chocolate powders contain.